hmorchid/ada-project-analytixxperts2023/index.md

 The topic of diversity is gaining increasing attention nowadays.
 Many studies, like [this McKinsey & Company report](https://www.mckinsey.com/capabilities/people-and-organizational-performance/our-insights/why-diversity-matters), affirm that diversity is not just a buzzword but a pivotal aspect of business success.
 We would like to assess whether this phenomenon is also applicable to the movie industry.
 After reading this report, a prominent producer at 20th Century, one of Hollywood's most renowned film studios, began to seriously consider that diversity in its castings might be the key to improving performance of its future productions.
 He decided to contact us to know if we can prove the point that Mckinsey & Company is making in its report.

-Our task, therefore, is to verify whether, in fact, diversity actually contributes to success in the world of cinema, looking not only at cinematic triumphs such as "Black Panther" and "Barbie", which not only broke records at the box office but also marked a significant cultural moment in celebrating ethnic and gender diversity, but also on a broader analysis of films' performance, i.e. their box office revenues and public ratings , in relation to the diversity of their casting.

 ## Introduction
+Lights, Camera, Action!
 Join us on this journey as we unravel the data story behind the impact diversity in films' success.
 We will dissect this relationship by analyzing a variety of films across genres, from blockbuster hits to indie gems, our research will shed light on whether films with diverse casts resonate more profoundly with audiences and critics alike.

 By navigating in the data we will uncover the patterns, understand the impacts, and discover whether the movies we love are a reflection of the diverse world we live in.
 Are diverse casts just a trend, or are they a key ingredient to a film's success ?
 Let the data respond !

-#### Wait .. what really is Diversity ?
+#### Wait... what really is Diversity ?

 First, to best perform analysis we will need to define how we will measure diversity.
 We already said that we will focus on the ethnicity and the gender of the films actors but we need a quantitative tool to treat the data well.
-We chose to use the Simpson Diversity Index, which is calculated by assessing the likelihood that two randomly chosen individuals from a sample will not belong to the same species.
+We chose to use the [Simpson Diversity Index](https://stats.stackexchange.com/a/62744), which is calculated by assessing the likelihood that two randomly chosen individuals from a sample will not belong to the same species.
 A key strength of this index is that it considers not just the variety of species present but also the relative abundance of each species.

 This means that if we compare two scenarios: